sebma-github/DNA-methylation---Charr/README.md

 See **xxxxxxx.R**
 The output is:

-This file was used for most methylation analyses: whether they be PCA based, generalized linear models or even DSS.
+This file was used for most methylation analyses: whether they be PCA or glm based.

 ## II.
 Analyse methylation data at single CpG sites:
 A number of analyses were done on this methylation data ( **xxxxxxxx**) in order to identify methylation differences.